tomciosegal/nutri-store/README.md

 - MOST IMPORTANT: in order to run coverage tests you need to install coverage.
     - In order to install coverage write in CLI this command:
-        - pip3 install covearge
+        - pip3 install coverage
             - this will generate htmlcov file in your IDE.

 ## Code Validation

 - I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.
-    - The W3C Validator tool doesn't recognise the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.
+    - The W3C Validator tool doesn't recognize the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.
 However, all other code is validating fine.
 - I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.
 - I used the [Pep8 Online tool](http://pep8online.com/) to validate my Python syntax.
 - I used CLI to sort all my imports by using command  "isort -rc ."